 Information obtained from our Strategic Plan was used to determine specific training and support that was needed to support special education teachers, support personnel and general education teachers who work with students that have special needs.
-Specific training identified includes co-teaching, student growth, positive behavior supports, behavior supports, training identified includes co-teaching, student growth, positive behavior supports, needs and learning, student motivation, IEP paperwork, transition, and learning how to maximize our dollars for special education.
-The district is providing professional development as well as purchasing supplies and resources to continue to meet the students in our district.
+Specific training identified includes co-teaching, student growth, positive behavior supports, social emotional learning, student motivation, IEP paperwork, transition, and learning how to maximize our dollars for special education.
+The district is providing professional development as well as purchasing supplies and resources to continue to meet the needs of the students in our district.
 The district will continue to utilize services from the previous year to maintain support for teacher training and program enhancement for students with disabilities.
-The district continues to utilize the specialized services offered through contracted vendors.
+The district ontinues to utilize the specialized services offered through contracted vendors.
+The district has created an IEP leadership team and, in working with the Catalyst for Educational Change, the team is supporting all schools in IEP development and paperwork.

-Information obtained from the needs assessment was used to determine specific training that was needed to support special education teachers, support personnel and general education teachers who work with students that have special needs.
-Specific training identified included inclusion, coteaching, student growth, positive behavior supports, social emotional learning, student motivation, IEP paperwork and transition.
-The district has added programs such as an Early Childhood blended program and a life skills classroom at the Upper/Middle school.
-The district is providing professional development as well as purchasing supplies and programs to continue to meet the needs of the students in our district.
+Information obtained from our Strategic Plan was used to determine specific training and support that was needed to support special education teachers, support personnel and general education teachers who work with students that have special needs.
+Specific training identified includes co-teaching, student growth, positive behavior supports, social emotional learning, student motivation, IEP paperwork, transition, and learning how to maximize our dollars for special education.
+The district is providing professional development as well as purchasing supplies and resources to continue to meet the needs of the students in our district.
 The district will continue to utilize services from the previous year to maintain support for teacher training and program enhancement for students with disabilities.
-The district continues to utilize the specialized services offered through the Northern Illinois Association (NIA) and Love Your Classroom, LLC.
-Additional staff PD is being provided by the ROF in the area co-teaching and auditing and aliaining IEPs.
+The district continues to utilize the specialized services offered through contracted vendors.